 The US had constantly tried to make itself appear as a Utopia.
 However in reality it had become rigid in approach over the years, with many rules contradicting itself while the country often boasted by it's immense personal freedoms and living standards.
 It was a materialistic nation that made itself appear like it had reached a ideal between religious and non religious people.
 It was not to be.
 Riots regarding policies that made lives harder, discrimination for petty problems or because "religion said so" or even due to personal hatreds.
 Very easy things that can be manipulated by politicians with less then desirable motives.

 The internet had become a shitstorm of hatred and division in the wake of this.
 Anyone who wanted to be neutral was often overshadowed and seen as a coward.
 Those were the times people were living in.
 For young Tom Adison, it was a massive brain drain for him.
 The old downplaying the new, the new being too caught up in their own struggles to even talk about it, and mental illness being at a all time high.
 And yet, no one cared.
 They rather cared about keeping traditions or breaking them.
 And those in power took a great deal of advantage of people's petty differences.
 Though really, the only ones who truly suffered were the ones in the middle.
 Those that could care less and not want anything to do with it were usually the only people who got hurt at all.
-Because they could barely do anything due to lack of representation and a unwillingness of wanting to get involved, they were usually stepped by over represented counterparts or those that were nothing but mere slaves to them due being set in their ways.
+Because they could barely do anything due to lack of representation and a unwillingness of wanting to get involved, they were usually stepped by over represented counterparts or those that were nothing but mere slaves due to them being set in their ways.

 People were only really impressive when they had a common enemy to face, when left alone they became no better then apes.
 Acting like they knew everything, what was best for everyone.
 A pathetic state of being really.
 It was something that seemingly every generation struggled to get over.
 Old, new, it didn't matter.
 The old downplayed the new, the new downplayed the old, at the end of the day they were still all caught up in their senseless struggles that bore no fruit or meaning.

 Tom, was a young man from a local community college that still lived with his parents.
 He had scruffy brown hair, and blue eyes.
 White with light tan lines around his arms.
 And was slightly above average in height, but not by much.
-But due to his shut in behavior being intensified, this would quickly fade.
+But due to his shut in behavior being intensified, this would quickly be irrelevant.
 Every time he came back to his little rural town he found himself being immersed within the VR- MMO Interplanetary Online.
 Not only could you be a space traveler that could discover new planets, but you could take bounties, hunt dangerous creatures, or even join a fleet!
 It seemed to be a much superior reality in many ways.
 One could argue it was the superior reality, given the fact the game went as far as one could to make it believable.
 One could even eat food in it.
 Which was crazy in it's own right.
 Being able to eat whatever you want without getting fat would be a wet dream for anybody suffering from anxiety.

 As he laid in his bed and put the headset on his head, the link to the game seemed to so indistinguishable from the real world itself, it was no wonder why it was so successful.
 For many, this was their new world.
 No one else wanted to go back to their depressing, mentally draining, absolutely boring reality.
 To others and Tom included, it was this place or death.
 Perhaps that was not a healthy outlook on life.
 Unfortunately, he hardly cared enough to worry about it.
 His life was so lonesome and burdened with apathy that nothing appeared to have much point anymore.
 His mental attitude towards it was a pitiful one at best.
 Thus he had a extremely difficult time being happy.

-Once he spawned in at the planet he last landed at, with a on ground space port and all.
+Once he spawned in at the planet he last landed at, with a ground space port and all.
 He let out a sigh of relief.
 In some ways this world was his drug.
 He didn't have to worry about all the petty real life stuff that came with it, he felt happy, content.
 If at least temporarily.
 The suit he wore was one that could be considered law enforcement issue.
 Given the lore surrounding it was of a local planetary defense pilot suit, one could only describe it as a police force in the real world.
 His in game avatar was not much different from himself in the real world.
 With just a few key differences.
 His build had to be fitter then who he was in the real world, so he may have weighed more due to increased muscle mass.
 His speed and endurance was far greater, and all in all he appeared to have a body of a seasoned infantrymen.
 Such was his build after all.
 Except with a higher focus on survivability then your average grunt.
 He was thinking of aiming for a build similar to the German Stormtroopers of the two Great Wars.
 But he was uncertain due to knowing that some people considered assault playstyles as braindead.
 Of course, he proved them wrong many times with it.

 The stats within the game were similar to RPGs akin to the early 2000s and 2010s.
 Tom had turned his build to a adaptable assault trooper.
 With a emphasis on versatility due to being a lone player for the most part.
-His other friends didn't get up till after 12 usually.
+His other friends didn't get up till after 12 in the afternoon usually.
 So he was forced to mainly take care of himself.
 Did he hate depending on others?
 Not completely.
 But he did have a tendency of fearing that he was a massive burden to every single person given how he acted.
 Sometimes he was happy, but recently he had been struggling exponentially.
 It wasn't like he didn't know suffering, but for some reason he was having a hard time trying to brush things off as of late.
 Of course he often did that cause he felt their was no choice.
 Letting things get to you in a household like his was a surefire way to get beat.
 His parents never had a tolerance for what they liked to call "emos", after all.
 But what could one do really?
 He knew life was unfair, just because someone was blood didn't mean they really cared for you just cause it was their job.

 Either way, he was just happy he could escape all that mess through here.
 It was just him, a legion of worlds, his ship, equipment, and so on.
 It was all simple and easy to handle.
 He didn't have to worry about emotions stabbing him in his metaphorical sides, nor did he have to worry about feeling alone.
 As much anyways.
 Even then, their were no real guarantees.
 Not even in this universe.
 Nothing was guaranteed, nor free.
 His own happiness was just one of many things that wasn't.